aeternity/terraform-aws-apps/README.md

 It requires master user and password.
 Currently we are using git-secret to keep the master user password per environment as secret in main.auto.tfvars file.
 Link to git-secret : https://git-secret.io/.
-The pgp key is stored in our vault server: https://vault.ops.aeternity.com:18200/ui/vault/auth.
+The pgp key is stored in our vault server.
 The secret name is gpg_passphrase.
 The used email for gpg key: aeternity@aeternity.com.